Economic Growth, Cycles and Policy

 DvP

 But stress episodes happened.
-In March 2023 for example, USDC came under stress during the Silicon Valley Bank failure and a portiio of Circle's reserves (USDC's issuer) became temporarily uncertain.
+In March 2023, for example, USDC came under stress during the Silicon Valley Bank failure and a portfolio of Circle's reserves (Circle is USDC's issuer) became temporarily uncertain.

 DvP